gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 original: swc
 ---

-Last year I used YAML and Norway to explain why [why we can't have nice things][nice-things].
+Last year I used YAML and Norway to explain why why we can't have nice things.
 We've just stumbled over a problem that has forced us to re-do some of the work we did to publish our lessons a couple of months ago, and which illustrates how openness can still be frustrating to actually do.